mintel/lpipe/README.md

 ## Advanced Example

-Combining all of the features documented above will allow you to chain messages through a complex directed graph of local code and remote services without exceeding the 15 minute limit imposed by AWS Lambda.
+Combining all of the features documented above will allow you to chain messages through a directed graph of local code and remote services.

 This example demonstrates a lambda with two functions.
 Both can be triggered directly by a message, but one will trigger the other.